 We walked a few streets to the Quan An Pagoda, another incredibly ornate shrine.
-Behind the main shrine was a U-shaped courtyard packed with smaller shrines, people, and burning incense.
+Behind the main shrine was a U-shaped courtyard packed with smaller shrines, people milling about, and everywhere burning incense.
 The sound of chanting monks and nuns blended with the sound of a circular sander; a band kicked in after the chanting stopped.
-The gods don’t like quiet, that’s for sure.
-The level of noise was beyond anything a western worshipper would endure.
-Everywhere people clasped their bundles of incense and genuflected to passively watching painted , seated figures.
+The gods don’t like peace and quiet, that’s for sure.
+Everywhere people clasped their bundles of incense and genuflected to passively watching, painted, seated figures.
 Hanuman the money god was among them, and a diorama of figures from the Journey to the West stories.

 Lonely Planet told me the main goddess worshipped here—Quan An—is worshipped in Tibet as the Dalai Lama, who is the earthy representation of the god.